itzdeenzxx/itzdeenzxx.github.io/boardgame.md

     </div>
     <script>
         const quotes = [
-            "Code is poetry in motion 💻",
-            "Security is not a product, but a process 🛡️", "Hack the system, not the planet 🌍"
+            "Security is not a product, it's a mindset 💻", "Every click you make is a choice for safety or vulnerability. 🛡️", "The strongest shield in cybersecurity is awareness. 🌍" ];
-        ];

         function typeWriter(text, element, cursor) {